Danny House: The world’s earliest cricket ground

-Cricket is recorded in the Thomas Marchant’s diaries as having been played at Sand Field, Danny Park in 1717.
+Cricket is recorded in the Thomas Marchant's diaries as having been played at Sand Field, Danny Park in 1717.
 This makes Sand Field the earliest identifiable cricket ground in the world.
 In July 2017, the tri-centenary of the occasion was celebrated by a match played between Danny House and Hurstpierpoint Cricket Club.

 War Cabinet

-During World War I, Danny was rented for four months to Prime Minister Lloyd George, where he lived here in a menage a trois with his wife Margaret and his secretary and mistress Frances Stevenson.
+During World War I, Lord Riddle rented out Danny House for four months to Prime Minister David Lloyd George, where he lived here in a ménage à trois with his wife Margaret and his secretary and mistress Frances Stevenson.
 Regular meetings of the Imperial War Cabinet were held in the Great Hall, where on 13 October 1918 terms of the armistice to be offered to Germany at the end of the Great War were decided, and authority was given to US President Woodrow Wilson to negotiate the armistice.

 There were some letters, written at Danny, from Lloyd George to Frances Stevenson, one of which read:

 "My darling Pussy.
 You might phone from the Treasury on Friday if you can come.
 Don't let Hankey see you.
 If Saturday impossible, what about Monday?
 Fondest love to my own."

 D. (Hankey was then Cabinet Secretary).